How to create user in PostgreSQL

 \du

-In the above output, you can see that the new user ‘James’ is a member of the user ‘postgres’, which means the user ‘James’ has all the list of roles of the user ‘postgres’ because in the command you have used the option ‘–role=postgres’.
+In the above output, you can see that the new user ‘James’ is a member of the user ‘postgres’, which means the user ‘James’ has all the roles of the user ‘postgres’ because you used the option ‘–role=postgres’ in the command.

 There is a command line argument ‘–interactive’ that is used with the command createuser, it asks for additional information or privileges for the new user.